GMS6804-master/assignment/bioconductor_rnaseq/bioconductor_rnaseq.md

 ### Prerequisites
 * create an asciinema account using email at [asccinema.org](https://asciinema.org/login/new)
-* navigate to the directory: ~/assignments/bioconductor_asciinema
+* navigate to the your project directory: ~/path/to/project/
 <!-- blank line -->
 ----
 <!-- blank line -->